moueza/Z-Anatomy/README.md

 It is not a fork because, tried but, incompatible with lfs to provide big lfs .blend files see #5

-Contributors, please, conform to https://www.conventionalcommits.org/en/v1.0.0/ for better automatisation
+Contributors, please, conform to https://www.conventionalcommits.org/en/v1.0.0/ for better automatization